aospapp/aosp/external/pigweed/pw_package/docs.rst

 * The dependency needs to be "installed" into the system in some manner beyond just extraction and thus isn't a good match for distribution with CIPD.

+Pigweed itself includes a number of packages that simply clone git repositories.
+In general, these should not be used by projects using Pigweed.
+Pigweed uses these packages to avoid using submodules so downstream projects don't have multiple copies of a given repository in their source tree.
+Projects using Pigweed should use submodules instead of packages because submodules are supported by much more mature tooling: git.

 -----
 Usage
 -----